Consensys/mythril/README.md

 $ ./mythril.py -d -c "0x606060405050" -o code.easm
 ```

 Edit the instructions in a text editor.
-For example, we can change the two `PUSH` instruction from the original example:
+For example, we can modify the `PUSH` instructions from the original example:

 ```
 PUSH2 0x4050